CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 banner_image: /images/uploads/ilias-chebbi-l3i3s5hkcl0-unsplash.jpg
 priority: false
 ---
-Join us this Sunday, September 27, via **ZOOM**, or **YouTube video** starting at 10 AM.
+Join us this Sunday, September 27, via **ZOOM** starting at 10 AM.
 Currently we are in a two-part series on Jude.
 This Sunday is Part 2.

 **NO OUTDOOR SERVICE WHICH WAS PREVIOUSLY PLANNED**